TheSoundOfAIOSR/rg_evaluation/README.md

 2. Make the app "prettier."
 Feel free to work some .css magic.
 3. Update survey questions under `surveydata.py`.

+## Docker Rundown

+If you want to try out the Docker container, first install Docker on your computer.
+Then, after you launch the Docker Daemon (basically when you see the little whale on your taskbar), cd to your repo on your machine and follow these steps.

+1. Create the Docker image by running this command.
+It will create an image with the name "osr_evaluation" using the files in the current directory.

+    docker build -t osr_evaluation .

+2. Run the container from that image:

+    docker run -d -p 5000:5000 osr_evaluation

+3. Tada! open your browser and go to localhost:5000 and you'll see the web app running in the docker container.

+Note: you can see the running container and its corresponding base image in the Docker Dashboard.

 ## PyMySQL rundown

 The two main objects you want to work with in PyMySQL are 1) the database connection object (which is `db` in the script) and 2) the `cursor` object.
 A typical workflow looks like this: